glacials/twos.dev/src/cold/apple.md

 are, so can be used as a todo list.
-They're a decent enough substitute that although I still prefer Android’s notifications, the difference is a couple of orders of magnitude less impactful than I scoped it out as.
+They're a decent enough substitute that although I still prefer Android’s notifications, the difference is a couple of orders of magnitude less impactful than I scoped it out as. iOS doesn't have Android's support for natively granular notification muting, so this separation is sometimes useful to not completely black hole a misbehaving app.

 #### iMessage {#imessage}